shrinerb/shrine/demo/README.md

 environment files are uploaded directly to S3 (using the `AwsS3` Uppy plugin), while in development and test environment they are uploaded to the app (using the `XHRUpload` Uppy plugin) and stored on disk.
-The demo features both single uploads (using the `FileInput` Uppy plugin) and multiple uploads (using the `Dashboard` Uppy plugin).
+The demo features both single uploads (using the `DragDrop` and `StatusBar` Uppy plugins) and multiple uploads (using the `Dashboard` Uppy plugin).
 The complete JavaScript implementation for the demo can be found in [assets/js/app.js].

 Files of interest: